Have you heard that almond milk isn’t good for the planet but wonder just why is almond milk bad for the environment?

 However, almond milk has several issues that make it environmentally harmful.
 Some of them are:

-1. The amount of water needed to produce almond milk is much higher than that required for cow’s milk.
+1. The amount of freshwater needed to produce almond milk is almost as high as that required for cow’s milk.

 Which One Is More Beneficial Between Oat Milk vs Almond Milk?